Ozone CPAP Cleaners

 Our product recommendations are updated weekly in cases of ratings changes, product releases, and new testing insights.

-How Does an Ozone CPAP Cleaner Work?
+How Ozone CPAP Cleaners Work

 Ozone CPAP cleaners use a reactive gas, ozone, that occurs naturally but can also be manufactured.
 Ozone is made up of oxygen molecules, but unlike the oxygen we breathe (O2), it has a third oxygen atom (O3).
 Ozone gas can be used to kill harmful bacteria, but only when it’s present in concentrations above those deemed safe for humans.

 Some ozone CPAP cleaners consist of a large container with a lid that fills with the gas to disinfect accessories put into it, while others use an inflatable bag.
-It’s important to note that the FDA has not approved ozone CPAP cleaners as safe or effective.

 Rather than using activated oxygen, like ozone cleaners, UV cleaners use ultraviolet light to kill microbes.
 With UV cleaners, there’s no risk of inhaling harmful gas, and items can be used immediately since there’s no downtime required to let any gas dissolve.
 However, exposure to the UV rays emitted from these devices could cause burns, harm the eyes, or increase a person's risk of developing skin cancer.